ax5ui/ax5ui-kernel/src/ax5core/API-ax5-util.md

 ---

 ## ax5.util.reduce
-As a result of the process performed in the operation from the left to the right of the array it will be reflected to the left side item.
-It returns the final value of the item.
+This method is performed by data argument and anonymous function. the anonymous function has two arguments(result value, index value). the anonymous function excute code using the data argument of index value. return value is saved at result value and index value moves to right. repeat this process for the end of data argument.

 > - Argument 01 : Original Data.
- >- Argument 02 : Anonymous function.
+ >- Argument 02 : Anonymous function(reduce function).
-> - Usage : ax5.util.reduce(Argument01, function(){ return }).
+> - Usage : ax5.util.reduce(Argument01, function(result, index){ return }).
 > - Output

 #####// Example 01